itzzdeep/Quantum-Machine-Learning/README.md

 # Quantum-Machine-Learning
-This repository contains implementation of Quantum Machine Learning Algorithms and comparison between classical machine learning algorithm and quantum machine learning algorithms.
+This repository contains implementation of Quantum Machine Learning Algorithms and comparison between classical machine learning algorithm and quantum machine learning algorithms.[Click here](https://medium.com/swlh/quantum-machine-learning-the-next-big-thing-95bfc3b4f08f) to read my article on this.

 Here with the ad-hoc datasets, we can clearly see here the Quantum SVM completely overperforms the classical SVM with perfect accuracy.